ursooperduper/outpost-mono/README.md

 A futuristic monospace font designed for the terminals of martian outposts, but ready for your terminal and editors today.

-Outpost Mono is currently in *beta* and available in one weight only - regular.
-At least two additional weights are planned in the term, bold and light.
+Outpost Mono is currently in *beta* and available in three weights: light, regular, and bold.

 ## Language Support